Profound Review 2026: Pricing, Features & Honest Verdict

 Profound key features: what the platform actually does

 I've tested a lot of AI visibility tools over the past year.
 Most of them feel like dashboards bolted onto a web scraper.
-Profound is different — it's trying to be the Ahrefs of AI search, and in some areas, it actually pulls it off.
+Profound is different.
+It's trying to be the Ahrefs of AI search, and in some areas, it actually pulls it off.

 Here's what each core feature does in practice, not just on the marketing page.